kwv/hvac-proxy/README.md

 #### 3. Verify It's Working

 - View metrics: `http://YOUR_HOST_IP:8080/metrics`
-- Check logs: `docker logs -f hvac-proxy`
+- Check logs: `docker logs -f hvacproxy`
 - Verify XML files are being created in `/var/log/hvac/` (or your mounted volume)

 ### Using the Metrics